CitrineNull/Pivot-Lab/docs/walkthrough.md

 uid=0(root) gid=0(root)
 ```

-As we can see, our shell is running as the root user.
+As we can see from running `id`, our shell is running as the root user.
 Next, we need to upgrade our basic shell to a Meterpreter shell.
 This is done by sending our basic shell to the background with (Ctrl+Z), and then upgrading the session with `sessions -u`